 - temporarily / completely avoid alcohol consumption (especially excessive)

-- Wear thin clothes that allow the air to circulate well and prevent heat build-up in your pants + watch nighttime cooling
+- Wear thin clothes for cooling varicocele that allows the air to circulate well and prevent heat build-up in your pants + watch nighttime cooling

-- Check medication intake, discuss with doctor and, if possible, stop taking
+- Check medication intake, discuss with the doctor and, if possible, stop taking

-- overall, eat a healthy and balanced diet, especially eat lots of fruits and vegetables (if possible in organic quality = less pesitide)
+- overall, eat a healthy and balanced diet, especially eat lots of fruits and vegetables (if possible in organic quality = less pesticide)